PCENet: High Dimensional Surrogate Modeling for Learning Uncertainty: Preliminaries

 where $\x,\x' \sim \veta$ and $\y,\y' \sim \vnu$.
 It can be seen that MMD is zero only if the two distributions are equal.

 Given two sets of samples $\matX=\{\x_i\}_{i=1}^{n_1}$ and $\matY=\{\y_i \}_{i=1}^{n_2}$, one may ask whether their distributions $\veta$ and $\vnu$ are the same.
-For that purpose, an empirical estimate of MMD can be obtained by
+For that purpose, an empirical estimate of MMD can be obtained by:

-Note that, as a consequent, the resulting kernel mean may incorporate high order moments of $\veta$.
-For example, when the kernel $K(\cdot,\cdot)$ is linear, $\mathbb{E}_{\veta}[K] = \vmu_{\veta}$ is simply the mean of $\veta$.
-Thus, choosing a Gaussian kernel allows us to capture high-order moments, and MMD acts as a moment matching approach, see~\cite{li2015generative, kiasari2017generative} for details.
+Note that, as a consequence, the resulting kernel mean may incorporate high-order moments of $\veta$.
+For example, when the kernel $k(\cdot,\cdot)$ is linear, $\mathbb{E}_{\veta}[k] = \vmu_{\veta}$, the mean of $\veta$.
+Choosing a Gaussian kernel allows us to capture all high-order moments, and MMD acts as a moment-matching approach; see~\cite{li2015generative, kiasari2017generative} for details.